danielronak/auto_INcorrect/README.md

     case_corruption_prob=0.8 # 80% chance to flip a CAPITAL
 )

-print(f"Original:\n{my_text}\n")
+print(f"\nOriginal:\n{my_text}\n")
 print(f"Corrupted:\n{final_corrupted_text}")

-Example Output (Manual Chaining):

-Original:
-I am running a test on my banking application for its creative standards.
-It's a beautiful day to see if your function works correctly.

-Corrupted:
-i am runnin a test on my bankin application for its creative standads it's a beutiful day to see if you're function works corectly

 🛠️ Key Modules

-auto_incorrect()
+Your package is split into two main corruption functions, which are combined in the auto_incorrect() wrapper.

+1. word_error()

 This function handles all word-based corruption.
+It contains three sub-modules:

 ⌨️ "Fat Finger" Module: Simulates physical keyboard mistakes.